 The transition period stipulated in the Withdrawal Agreement, which ends on 31 December 2020, is intended to give citizens, companies and public administrations time to prepare for the end of the transition period.
 At the same time, negotiations between the EU and the UK on an agreement regarding future relations should be concluded during this period.
 Here is an overview of the most important information:

 What has happened since 1 February 2020?

-A Withdrawal Agreement was negotiated before the UK left the EU in order to ensure that the main political and economic links between the EU and the UK were not severed from one day to the next upon the UK's departure.
+A Withdrawal Agreement was negotiated before the UK left the EU in order to ensure that the main political and economic links between the EU and the UK were not severed from one day to the next upon departure.
 This Agreement has been in force since 1 February 2020, the day the UK left the EU.
-It provides for a transition period until 31 December 2020, during which time EU law continues to apply to the UK.
-The UK remains part of the EU's single market and the EU customs union.
+It provides for a transition period until 31 December 2020 during which EU law continues to apply to the UK, and the UK remains a part of the EU's single market EU customs union.